shahroudy/NTURGB-D/README.md

 ### Sample codes

 I have provided some MATLAB codes [here](https://github.com/shahroudy/NTURGB-D/tree/master/Matlab) to demonstrate how to read skeleton files and map them to other modalities (RGB, depth, and IR frames).
-These codes work for both datasets.
+These codes are suitable for both "NTU RGB+D" and "NTU RGB+D 120".

 ### Mailing List